 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

-Arrive Friday evening, grab a bite to eat at one of our outside dining options – Farnsworth House has a great garden, the Pub gives kids a chance to watch the cars go around Lincoln Square, or grab a slice of pizza at Tommy’s Pizza, Inc. Afterward, stroll the streets and check out a few shops.
+Arrive Friday evening, grab a bite to eat at one of our outside dining options – Farnsworth House has a great garden or grab a slice of pizza at Tommy’s Pizza, Inc. Afterward, stroll the streets and check out a few shops.
 The kids will love Sweeet!
 THE Candy Store in Gettysburg, PA! and Nerd Herd Gifts & Games with a giant chess board outside.
 Head back to the campground for s’mores by the campfire – don’t worry, all of our campgrounds have cabins, too, no need to rough it if you aren’t into that.

 Grab a bite to eat and then some ice cream to cool down before you hit the double decker bus tour.
 Even if the kids aren’t into the battlefield tour, they will think it is super cool to sit on top of the bus as they cross the scenic battlefield.
 After all that sightseeing, it is time to hit the pool before dinner.